 Please share with us your thoughts about the information in this report.
+After all, well-informed customers are our best allies.
 You are invited to voice your concerns at any regularly scheduled City Council meeting.
-Meetings are usually scheduled twice each month, on Monday evenings starting at 7:00 p.m., at Portsmouth City Hall, 1 Junkins Avenue, Portsmouth, NH.
-Meeting dates can be found on our website at www.cityofportsmouth.com or by calling (603) 431-2000 for the date of the next meeting.
-New Castle Water Works customers should call (603) 431-6710 for meeting dates and times.
+Meetings are usually scheduled twice each month on Monday evenings starting at 7:00 p.m. at Portsmouth City Hall, 1 Junkins Avenue, Portsmouth, NH.
+Meeting dates can be found on our Web site at www.cityofportsmouth.com or by calling (603) 431-2000 for the date of the next meeting.
+New Castle Water Works customers: Please call (603) 431-6710 for meeting dates and times.